ChrisJAllan/vr-video-player-overlay/README.md

 If the video is flipped where the right eye is on the left side, then pass the `--right-left` option when running vr video player.\
 If the video is stretched, then pass the `--no-stretch`option when running vr video player.
 Note: This option only works when also using the `--flat` option.

+To rotate the video to be in front of you, pull the trigger on the vr controller or press `w` on your keyboard while the vr video player is focused.

 # Games
 This vr video player can also be used to play games in VR to to get a 3D effect, and even for games that don't support VR.\
 For games such as Trine that have built-in side-by-side view, you can launch it with proton and there is a launch option for side-by-side view.
 Select this and when the game launches, get the X11 window id of the game and launch vr video player with the `--flat` option.\
 For games that do not have built-in side-by-side view, you can use [ReShade](https://reshade.me/) and [SuperDepth3D_VR.fx](https://github.com/BlueSkyDefender/Depth3D) effect with proton.
 This will make the game render with side-by-side view and you can then get the X11 window id of the game and launch vr video player with the `--flat` option.
-The game you are using might require settings to be changed manually in ReShade for SuperDepth3D_VR to make it look better.
+The game you are playing might require settings to be changed manually in ReShade for SuperDepth3D_VR to make it look better.